The Exciters: Career

 In 1965, the Exciters left the Leiber-Stoller management team, and the United Artists label, for Roulette Records.
 There they issued a remake (with revised lyrics) of the Frankie Lymon & the Teenagers' song "I Want You to Be My Boy".
 They continued to record through the 1960s for Bert Berns' labels Bang and Shout, and later for RCA, but with little success.
 Ronnie Pace and Skip McPhee replaced Johnson and Walker.
 The group broke up in 1974.

 In 1975, Brenda and Herb Rooney, credited as the Exciters, enjoyed a hit single in the UK with "Reaching for the Best", produced by Rooney and young newcomer producer Ian Levine.
 The song was aimed at the British Northern soul scene but crossed over to the UK Singles Chart where it peaked at No. 31.
 As Brenda & Herb, Reid and Rooney had a final R&B chart hit in 1978 with "Tonight I'm Gonna Make You A Star".
 The pair later separated, and Reid later launched a new version of the Exciters with members of her family.
 Brenda Reid and Lillian Walker occasionally performed together as The Exciters.

 Herb Rooney died on February 16, 1991.
 Brenda and Herb Rooney's son, Mark Cory Rooney, is a music business executive.
-Carolyn 'Carol' Johnson died on May 7, 2007, aged 62.
+Carolyn "Carol" Johnson died on May 7, 2007, at the age of 62.
 Lillian Walker-Moss died on February 5, 2023, at the age of 78.
 She had been battling angiosarcoma, a rare form of cancer.
+With the death of Brenda Reid on April 29, 2026, at the age of 80, all original members of the group have died.